-If you want to follow in the footsteps of investment moguls like Warren Buffett, one key place you should look to invest your money is consumer staples.
-In fact, according to The Motley Fool, about 14.9% of the billionaire’s holdings are in consumer staples stocks.
+In fact, according to The Motley Fool, about 11.58% of the billionaire’s holdings are in consumer staples stocks.
 That includes familiar names such as Coca-Cola, Kraft Heinz, and Procter & Gamble, according to U.S. News & World Report.

 Best Consumer Staples Stocks to Buy

-Although many consumer staples stocks have a strong track record, in any sector, there are always some stocks that outperform others.
-The stocks listed below arguably have the best potential to outpace the category.
+Although many consumer staples stocks have a strong track record, there are always some stocks that outperform others in any sector.
+The stocks listed below arguably have the potential to be the best-performing stocks in the category.

 1. Coca-Cola Co.
 (NYSE: KO)